aurora-website/website_v1/src/de/guides/troubleshooting.md

 -   **"Oops!
 You have been rate-limited!"** → I clicked on Anonymous button too many times!

-    You are rate-limited after trying to sign in anonymously after 20 concurrent retries.
+    You are rate-limited after trying to sign in anonymously after 20 concurrent retries within an hour.
+Rate-limiting lasts for an hour.
+Going over the 20 request per hour limit means an additional hour  will be added for every additional 20 requests (20r/h: 1h, 40r/h: 2h, 60r/h: 3h, etc.).
+If you are rate-limited, wait for an hour before logging in again.

     Our current rate looks like this: